meilisearch/integration-guides/guides/cypress.md

 It means that you are probably using node version `10`.
 Please upgrade to at least `v12` as [node 10 not maintained anymore](https://endoflife.date/nodejs).

-## Setup cypress
+## Setup Cypress

-The tests are looked for by cypress in the following sub-folder `cypress/fixtures`.
-Lets create the sub-folders and our first test file.
+The tests are looked for by Cypress in the following sub-folder `cypress/fixtures`.
+So let us create the sub-folders and our first test file.

 ```
 mkdir cypress